cathynewman/SC_useful_code/sc_object_conversions.md

 ## Use `sceasy`

-Here is the [GitHub site for sceasy](https://github.com/cellgeni/sceasy)... and it really is easy.
+Here is the [GitHub site for sceasy](https://github.com/cellgeni/sceasy)... ~~and it really is easy~~ (*no it isn't*).

+**UPDATE JULY 2024:** Something broke `sceasy` for me, not sure what.
+Here is what is currently working for me:
+* R: Seurat v.4.4.0
+* R: sceasy v.0.0.7
+* R: reticulate v.1.37.0 (older version throws an import error, so be sure to update)
+* Python: create conda env with python v.3.11 (not sure if version is critical)
+* anndata v.0.9.1 (this is important; default version installed is older)
+* numpy v.
+1.26.4 (important to install version < 2.0.0)

-I installed through RStudio.
+I installed the R packages in RStudio.
 The steps on the GitHub README are straightforward; see there for details.
 Here is what you need if you just plan to convert between AnnData/h5ad and Seurat (not Loom, etc.):

 1. [R] - Install `sceasy`, `reticulate`, `LoomExperiment`, and `SingleCellExperiment`